david-pfx/AndlERA/Readme.md

+# Andl Extended Relational Algebra

 Andl is A New Database Language.
-See http://andl.org.
+See <http://andl.org>.

 Andl ERA is an extended implementation of the Relational Algebra for manipulating relational data in any .NET language.
 While Andl itself is a full programming